danforthcenter/plantcv/docs/binary_threshold.md

 from plantcv import plantcv as pcv

-# Set global debug behavior to None (default), "print" (to file), or "plot" (Jupyter Notebooks or X11)
+# Set global debug behavior to None (default), "print" (to file),
+# or "plot" (Jupyter Notebooks or X11)

 pcv.params.debug = "print"

-# Create binary image from a gray image based on threshold values.
-Targeting dark objects in the image.
+# Create binary image from a gray image based on threshold values,
+# targeting dark objects in the image.
 threshold_dark = pcv.threshold.binary(gray_img, 36, 255, 'dark')

 ```

 **Thresholded image (inverse)**